 In the review, you’ll learn how it’s similar to the Vario, how’s it different, and more importantly, whether it’s better or not.
 Let’s get started:

-This Baratza Vario-W uses 54mm ceramic flat burrs, and produces a variety of quality grinds that’s suitable for drip-filter, pour-over, and French press.
+This Baratza Vario-W uses 54mm ceramic flat burrs, and produces high-quality grinds that’s suitable for a variety of grind size; whether it’s espresso, drip-coffee filter, pour-over, and French press.

 As for the appearance, this Baratza grinder is larger than the original version, measuring 15.3 x 13.1 x 7.4’ (38.9 x 33.3 x 18.8cm), and weighing only 12.4lbs (5.7kg).
 The exterior does look sturdier because of its larger size and the thicker base to hold the scales.